niloysh/open5gs-k8s/README.md

 - `open5gs-aio/`: Contains Kubernetes manifest files for deploying Open5GS as an all-in-one deployment variant.
 - `open5gs-webui/`: Contains Kubernetes manifest files for deploying the Open5GS WebUI.
 - `mongodb/`: Contains Kubernetes manifest files for deploying the MongoDB database, which is a prerequisite for deploying Open5GS.
+- `mongo-tools`: Contains scripts for adding and listing subscribers to Open5GS mongodb database using python.
+Also contains sample subscriber information.
 - `networks5g/`: Contains network attachment definitions for Open5GS.
 Two variants are provided: one using Macvlan and the other using Open vSwitch (OVS).
+- `ueransim/`: Contains Kubernetes files for running UERANSIM-based simulated gNB and UEs.

 ## Deployment

 To deploy Open5GS and its components, follow the deployment steps below:

+0. Set up OVS bridges.
+On each K8s cluster node, add the OVS bridges: n2br, n3br, and n4br.
+Connect nodes using these bridges and OVS-based VXLAN tunnels.
 1. Deploy the MongoDB database using the Kubernetes manifest files provided in the `mongodb/` directory.
 2. Deploy the network attachment definitions using the appropriate variant from the `networks5g/` directory (either Macvlan or OVS).
 3. Choose one of the following deployment options: